Christian state: National church

 A number of countries have a national church which is not established (as the official religion of the nation), but is nonetheless recognised under civil law as being the country's acknowledged religious denomination.
 Whilst these are not Christian states, the official Christian national church is likely to have certain residual state functions in relation to state occasions and ceremonial.
-Examples include Scotland (Church of Scotland) and Sweden (Church of Sweden).
+Examples include Norway (Church of Norway), Scotland (Church of Scotland) and Sweden (Church of Sweden).
 A national church typically has a monopoly on official state recognition, although unusually Finland has two national churches (the Evangelical Lutheran Church of Finland and the Finnish Orthodox Church), both recognised under civil law as joint official churches of the nation.